William A. Sundstrom

 Professor of Economics

-Professor Sundstrom teaches courses in microeconomics, economic history, labor economics, history of economic thought, and environmental economics.
-His research interests include the history of labor markets, the economics of race and gender, and the economics of education.
+Professor Sundstrom teaches courses in microeconomics; data analysis and econometrics; the economics of race, ethnicity, and gender; economic history; economics of the environment; and a variety of other subjects.
+His research interests include the history of labor markets and related institutions, the economics of race and gender, and poverty and inequality.

 Ph.D. in Economics, Stanford University